Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Numerical examples

 where the space domain $\Omega$ is a disc of $\mathbb{R}^2$, centered in the origin and with radius respectively equal to $2$ in the first case and $2.5$ in the second.
 Moreover, we fix the final time as $T=2$.
 In this setting, it is easily proved that $H$ and its Legendre transform coincide, and that the solutions of \eqref{eq:hj} with initial data $u_{0,1}$ and $u_{0,2}$ are given respectively by

 providing classical examples of convex and semiconcave solutions (see \cite{FF13}).
 In particular, the first solution exhibits an instantaneous regularization of the initial datum, whereas for the second one, the initial discontinuity of the gradient propagates along expanding circles.
 We observe that, for this final time $T$, the singularity remains in the interior of the domain.
+Initial conditions and final numerical solutions are shown in Figures \ref{fig:test1}--\ref{fig:test2}.

 In order to perform an experimental analysis for the order of convergence of the scheme \eqref{eq:hl_discr}, we fulfill all the assumptions of Theorem \ref{thm:CONV}.
 In particular, choosing $\Delta t =c \sqrt{\Delta x}$, for a $c>0$, where $\Delta x$ is the maximal diameter of the elements of the triangulation, we ensure a consistency error of order $O(\Delta x)$.
 Then, denoting by $u_{\text{ex}}$ the exact solution (for $\text{ex}=1,2$), and by $t_N$ the final time $T$, we consider relative errors in the $L^\infty$ and $L^1$ norm,